RossiFire/next-seo-starter/README.md

 and you're done!

 ## Framer Motion
 Library to build awesome website animations.
-You can find additional on their [**website**](https://www.framer.com/motion/).
+You can find additional information on their [**website**](https://www.framer.com/motion/).
 Since this library doesn't need any type of configuration, if you don't need it just remove it from package.json

 ## Sitemap - Robots.txt - Manifest
 The _robot.ts_ file doesn't need changes.
 The _sitemap.ts_ instead needs to be edited with your routes. here's an example